Analytic thermal bootstrap meets holography: Numerical solution of the wave equation

-Even though a detailed analysis of the numerical errors in solving the wave equation is beyond the scope of this paper, it is still useful to gain some intuition and check that the numerical solution indeed reproduces the expected behaviour.
-A validation case was discussed above ($d = 4$, $\Delta_\phi = 1$), but the lightest non-trivial correlator we are ultimately interested in is $d = 4$, $\Delta_\phi = 3$.\footnote{The case $\Delta_\phi=2$ is in principle non-trivial as well but it does not include $a_T$ in the GFF expansion.
+\paragraph{Comments on the numerical accuracy.} Even though a detailed analysis of the numerical errors in solving the wave equation is beyond the scope of this paper, it is still useful to gain some intuition and check that the numerical solution indeed reproduces the expected behaviour.
+A validation case was discussed above ($d = 4$, $\Delta_\phi = 1$), but the lightest non-trivial correlator we are ultimately interested in is $d = 4$, $\Delta_\phi = 3$.\footnote{The case $\Delta_\phi=2$ is in principle non-trivial as well but its principal contribution does not include $a_T$.
 Therefore we consider $\Delta_\phi=3$ to be a stronger check.} For this correlator, knowledge of $H$ alone is not sufficient: its first and second derivatives are also required to compute the thermal two-point function.

 A simple way to estimate the accuracy of the numerical solution is to quantify how well it satisfies the original differential equation.
 Since derivatives of $H$ enter into the computation, we also examine the behaviour of the first two derivatives of this numerical discrepancy.
 The quality of the solution is relatively good, especially away from the singular points of the correlator.
 However, the error increases significantly with the number of derivatives.
 This is expected: even functions that are numerically small may exhibit large derivatives.